keiran-rowell/keiran-rowell.github.io/_posts/2026-08-01-noble-gases-as-anesthetics.md

 layout: post
 author: keiran
 title: "Spherical sedatives: noble, and yet they quell"
-description: "📖 15 min read • How can the least reactive elements still the nervous system?"
+description: "📖 15 min read • How can the least reactive elements silence the nervous system?"
 published: false
 category: anaesthetics
 tags: